-- We currently have sick leave management where we are able to identify doctors who perpetrate or give out sick notes illegally.
-The company together with the company doctor are working to gather proof for the misconduct so that the perpetrators can be reported to the respective medical council.
-Employees found with illegal sick notes are subject to disciplinary action. - Our buying procedure is developed in such a way as to minimise the potential wrongdoing from the purchase of goods from suppliers. - Van Dyck Carpets is a proud member of Corruption Watch SA. - Organisational ethics profile was subjected to internal audit by SHEQ department and non-conformances reviewed through Employment Equity Forum. - All policies and external participations against corruption are made available through intranet which has been made available to all through training department facility. - Anti-corruption will top our town hall meetings and training in 2017. - During Employment Equity town hall meetings, anti-corruption was part of our agenda and it forms part of a disciplinary code as serious misconduct leading to dismissal.
+- Van Dyck Carpets is a proud member of Corruption Watch SA. - Organisational ethics profile was subjected to internal audit by SHEQ department and non-conformances reviewed through Employment Equity Forum. - All policies and external participations against corruption are made available through intranet which has been made available to all through training department facility. - Anti-corruption has topped our town hall meetings and training in 2017. - During Employment Equity town hall meetings, anti-corruption was part of our agenda and it forms part of a disciplinary code as serious misconduct leading to dismissal.

 - Van Dyck Carpets has not been involved in any legal cases, rulings or other events related to corruption and bribery. - Pension reform announcement resulted in 3 individuals resigning from their respective positions with the intention to reapply for identical positions.
 HR has been tasked to audit the process through exit interviews and report any suspicions to the Board of Directors. - Our financial accounts are subjected to statutory external audits yearly.
-These audits are used as one of the methods in identifying suspicious payments, receipt of monies, which could be related to bribery and corruption. - No incidents of corruption have been reported in 2016.
+These audits are used as one of the methods in identifying suspicious payments, receipt of monies, which could be related to bribery and corruption. - No incidents of corruption have been reported in 2017.